 Most Records Management System have all the functions of a Document Management System and more.

 Here’s the “more”:

 - Holds the index of all records that is stored within it or registered with it.
 This applies to electronics and physical records.
 With this, users can at-a-glance know which files are already accounted for.

-- Ensure the integrity of the documents.
-That they are not tempered with.
-To be fit enough for legal proceedings.
+- Ensure the integrity of the documents, that they are not tempered with and fit for legal proceedings.
 This means that a chain of custody and audit trail is present for each document.
 Chain of custody means the chronology of ownership, custody or location of a document or group of documents.
 This is important in determining the authenticity of the document.
 Audit Trail means a chronological record of the changes that has been made to the document.
 This includes the drafts, various amendments and the latest versions.

 What is happening today.

 Organisations today needs both efficiency and compliance.
 Work has to be done efficiently; And the process how the work is done and final products are kept safe for future audits.